msadoq/project-js/GPCCHS_E_VIS/src/client/src/main/js/client/lib/common/logManager/README.md

-# How to use common/log ?
+# How to use logManager ?

 Each call to a logger will dispatch logs to enabled transports (console, file, ...).